What is Mosaicplasty?

 Free movement is allowed after the procedure.
 However, weight-bearing must be postponed for 2-4 weeks.
 This procedure is indicated in younger individuals below 50, including those with symptomatic osteochondral or chondral defects of size 3 cm or less in the femoral condyle’s weight-bearing region.
 One condition in which Mosaicplasty is absolutely contraindicated is pre-osteoarthritis.

-The merits of the procedure include:
+The benefits of the procedure include:

 - The osteochondral graft serves as a sustainable functioning unit that runs hyaline cartilage on a bony base.